Symptoms and Causes of Enlarged Uterus:

 Most women associate an enlarged uterus with pregnancy, but that’s not the only reason your uterus can expand.
 Large or multiple fibroids can also cause an enlarged uterus.
-As the result of an enlarged uterus, some women experience weight gain, a bloated belly, a feeling of fullness in the lower abdomen, or heavy bleeding.
+When fibroids grow up to the size of an avocado or larger, they can cause bloating, pressure in the pelvis, heavy bleeding, weight gain, and a protruding abdomen that can be noticeable.

-An enlarged or swollen uterus can develop for multiple reasons, including pregnancy or the presence of uterine fibroids.
+An enlarged or swollen uterus caused by fibroids can cause a protruding abdomen.
 Uterine fibroids are benign tumors that develop in the uterus.
-While some fibroids are as tiny as seeds, they can also grow as large as a melon.
+While some fibroids are as tiny as seeds, they can grow as large as a melon.
+When they grow large, they can make your stomach stick out.

-Their location isn’t limited to inside the uterine cavity: fibroids can grow on the outside of the uterus, within the lining of the uterus, and can even attach themselves to the wall of the uterus by a stalk-like growth called a peduncle.
+Their location isn’t limited to inside the uterine cavity.
+Fibroids can grow outside the uterus, and within the uterus lining.
+Fibroids can also attach themselves to the uterus wall by a stalk-like growth called a peduncle.

 Although not generally considered dangerous, fibroids can cause damage to the bladder and bowel, as well as impact fertility.

-More commonly, they cause a range of painful, uncomfortable, and disruptive symptoms.
+More commonly, fibroids cause a range of painful, uncomfortable, and disruptive symptoms.

 What Causes an Enlarged Uterus?